LBD Lab Newsletter

 Exploring Infants' First Year

-Optimizing Measures of Infant Attention Control
+Relating Measures of Infant Endogenous Attention Control at 4-, 6-, and 8-Months Old

 Thank you to the families that have made these discoveries possible! 🧠🍼🌊